davehenton/rytmi-api/README.md

 knex migrate:make migration_name_here
 ```

-This will create a new script under the `migrations` folder.
+This will create a new script under the `db/migrations` folder.
 Make your changes to the tables in the `up` function.
 The `down` function is used for rollbacks, it should undo the `up` function.

+Update the test data seed under `db/seeds` to reflect the changes, then regenerate and reimport it.

 ### Doc generation